paibamboo/book-summaries/1-page-marketing.md

 ## Chapter 1: Selecting you target market

 ### Why targeting everyone with your product or service is a terrible idea
-Trying to target everyone really means that you’re targeting no one.
+Trying to target everyone really means that you're targeting no one.
 By going too broad you kill your "specialness" and become a commodity bought on price.

 ### Why mass marketing can be harmful to your business and cost you far more than it makes you
 For mass marketing or branding to work, it is too expensive for small businesses.
 You need to broadcast your message regularly for a long period of time via multiple media channels so that people remember and recognize you.

-### How to use the “PVP index” to select your perfect target market
+### How to use the "PVP index" to select your perfect target market
 A great way of figuring out your ideal target market is to use the PVP index by giving each market segment you serve a rating out of 10.
 - P - Personal Fulfilment